scitran/client/Home.md

 ### Acknowledgement

 The Wandell lab gratefully acknowledge the [Simons Foundation](https://www.simonsfoundation.org/) and particularly the [Simons Foundation Autism Research Initiative](https://sfari.org/) for their support of the [Project on Scientific Transparency](http://post.stanford.edu).
 The code in this repository and the api functionality are being developed by Michael Perry and Brian Wandell.
-We thank Renzo Frigato for his contributions.
+We thank Renzo Frigato, Nathaniel Kofalt, Megan Henning, and Jen Reiter for their contributions.